gammasim/simtools/docs/source/model_parameters.md

 ## Description of model parameters

-Schema files describing all simulation model parameters are part of [simtools](https://github.com/gammasim/simtools) and can be found in [simtools/schemas/model_parameters](https://github.com/gammasim/simtools/tree/main/simtools/schemas/model_parameters).
+Schema files define all simulation model parameters are part of [simtools](https://github.com/gammasim/simtools) and can be found in [simtools/schemas/model_parameters](https://github.com/gammasim/simtools/tree/main/simtools/schemas/model_parameters).

-These files describe the simulation model parameters including (among others fields) name, type, format, applicable telescopes, and parameter description.
+These files describe the simulation model parameters including (among others fields) name, type, format, units, applicable telescopes, and parameter description.
 They include information about setting and validation activities, data sources, and simulation software.
 The schema files and especially the model parameter descriptions are derived from (and planned to be synchronized with) the [sim_telarray manual](https://www.mpi-hd.mpg.de/hfm/~bernlohr/sim_telarray/).